Azure/Health-Data-and-AI-Blueprint/deployment.md

              -globalAdminUsername <username>
              -clearDeployment
 ```
+## if deployIaaS.ps1 was used to deploy the IaaS extension, the following can be used to remove the IaaS elements:

+.\deployIaaS.ps1 -deploymentPrefix <deployment-prefix>
+                 -tenantId  <tenant-id>
+                 -subscriptionId <subscription-id>
+                 -tenantDomain <tenant-domain>
+                 -globalAdminUsername <username>
+                 -clearDeployment

 The script asks you to supply a value for the
 **globalAdminPassword** parameter; enter the password for the